Visit Bali Right from Home!

 Bali is Indonesia’s greatest tourist destination for a reason.
 This famous spot has been memorialized on the big screen in movies, in books and written about for centuries.

-Live Cam of Agung Vulcano on Bali (First Webcam)
+Live Cam of Jemeluk Amed on Bali

 The island of Bali lies 3.2 km east of Java and is only 8 degrees away from the equator.